ThaisCooke/Sleeping_project/README.md

 This project is to check the correlation between a good night sleep and restfulness, and the factors that contribute to a restful night.

-The thought process is documented here, and all the coding can be found on the side
+The thought process is documented here, and all the coding can be found in the folders on this project
 <p>&nbsp;</p>

 ## Questions to be answered